meodai/pro-color-harmonies/README.md

 - `generateSplitComplementary(baseColor, options)`
   - Base + two "split" complements around the opposite hue, plus extra dark/light/muted variants for a total of 6 colors.

+- `generateTintsAndShades(baseColor, style)`
+  - Generates a 6-step lightness scale (tints and shades) for a single color.
+  - Applies different perceptual strategies based on the selected style (e.g., Bezold-Brücke shift for 'triangle', chroma curve for 'circle').
+  - Returns 6 colors ranging from light to dark.

 You can also import them via the `generators` export: